 Unfortunately, though TLC have been around since 1999, they're unable (or unwilling) to release any figures that show average earnings that real people typically earn at each level so it really is a shot in the dark as to how much you can actually earn with this.

-- The health niche is a $60 billion niche and growing
+- The health niche is worth $60 billion and growing

 - The product range looks fantastic

 - I'm all about empowering people to achieve financial freedom